lukegibbins/all-the-beans/README.md

 run command 'npm install' to install dependencies

-run command: 'npm run build' or 'npm run watch' (developmet) to bundle the frontend files
+run command: 'npm run build' or 'npm run watch' (development) to bundle the frontend files

 open up the .sln file in Visual Studio

-start with or without debugging
+start project with or without debugging